ROB550-WN23-Botlab/MBot-Teleop-Simple/README.md

 ## Usage

 You will have to connect to the Raspberry Pi through **three** terminals, each running a different program, in order to run this program.
+Make sure that you have flashed the Pico with `pico-teleop.uf2` before starting this process.

 1. The **first** terminal window that connects to the Raspberry Pi should run the *shim* binary, which allows the Pico and Raspberry Pi to send messages through LCM.
 Run this through `botlab-w23`